Canada’s most adorable coastal towns and villages

 Percé, Québec

 Percé, located in Québec’s maritime region near the tip of the Gaspé Peninsula, is most celebrated for the Percé Rock, a huge offshore rock formation with a natural arch at the bottom.
 The town of Percé itself is a charming seaside community full of heritage buildings, artisanal shops and opportunities for outdoor adventure.
-It’s also quite close to Bonaventure Island, a popular spot for serious birdwatchers, with over 200 kinds of birds living on or visiting the tiny rocky island.
+It’s also quite close to Bonaventure Island, a popular spot for birdwatchers, with over 200 kinds of bird living on or visiting the tiny islet.

 Chester, Nova Scotia